NepomukRitz/KeldyshQFT/README.md

 # How to cite

-If you wish to cite this software, please use the metadata provided in the [citation file](CITATION.cff)
+If you wish to cite this software, please use the metadata provided in the [citation file](CITATION.cff).